 If the student's department permits, he or she might choose to complete one part of the departmental independent work (senior thesis) on a topic approved by the Program in Theater faculty dealing with some facet of theater in relation to that department's subject matter.
 This independent work could take the form of a textual, cultural, or theoretical study; or it may be a combination of research and practical work supervised by the program faculty and the student's department.

 3) A certain number of hours of technical work on theater productions staged by the program.
 These hours should be completed by the end of junior year.
+Students interested in directing for the theater program are encouraged to stage manage a production in their freshman, sophomore, or junior year as preparation for directing.
+Stage managing a production for the theater program fulfills the technical work requirement for the program.

 Certificate of Proficiency